top of page

 Organizing by category and checking in each category every 6 months for content and purpose

 Maybe you are not yet at the Organized Clutter category, you just have clutter.
 Practice on one area for at least one month to challenge yourself and see if you can create organized clutter from chaos clutter.
 Then, when you feel confident that you have created a good habit of putting things in the right piles consistently, go the next step and challenge yourself to become someone who is good at organizing the organized clutter.
 When you are ready to start organizing the clutter you are ready to let some clutter go for good and create a new lifelong habit of limited acquisition.
 If you want to take this one step further, you can become a minimalist either in whole or in categories.
+The key is to build habits you can stay accountable to, step by step.

 Getting to a place of organizing clutter does not have to be scary or intimidating.
 Choosing to streamline things, choosing to not burden yourself or your space or your head with so much stuff around you is choosing to live a healthier life.
 Maybe you would like to start with your books or music or shoes.
 Do one thing, organize that one thing until you can feel the difference and the uplift.
 Sit with that change for a little while.
 Then tackle the next thing.
 It could take a year, or it could take an entire month, or it could take the rest of your life.
-The point is you are opening, you are allowing space to be space and your self to be yourself.
+The point is you are opening, you are allowing space to be space and yourself to be yourself.